Stop Crimes Against History on Tribal Lands

 Learn how ancient places confirm traditional teachings, encourage multi-generational learning, and stimulate conversations in Indigenous communities.

-We are proud to partner with Tribal agencies and charitable organizations dedicated to preserving and protecting American history.
+We are proud to partner with Tribal and nonprofit organizations dedicated to preserving and protecting American history.

 Who is SaveHistory.Org and why do we need your help?

-SaveHistory.Org is a collaborative effort of Tribal agencies, archaeologists, federal and state law enforcement, and countless supporters dedicated to ending the theft and destruction of archaeological resources on Tribal and public lands.
+SaveHistory.Org is a collaborative effort of Tribal organizations, archaeologists, federal and state law enforcement, and countless supporters dedicated to ending the theft and destruction of archaeological resources on Tribal and public lands.

 Latest news